Last Modified: 06 May 2015

 For more information, please go to http://www.bjdongfanghotel.com.cn/en/Default.shtml

 Beijing Capital International airport is located north-east of Beijing, 25 km from the city centre.
 One of the biggest airports in the world, it is relatively easy to navigate and many signs are written in English.
 Most international flights arrive at Terminal 3.
 For more information about Beijing Capital Airport, please go to http://en.bcia.com.cn/

 An arrival transfer from the airport is available if arranged at the time of booking.
 Transfers cannot be arranged on arrival.
 Please advise your flight arrival details at least 14 days prior to your departure.
 If you plan to arrive earlier, this arrival transfer can only be offered in conjunction with pre-tour accommodation booked through your booking agent.

-If you have pre-arranged an arrival transfer with us, our local operator, Ms Qi (Ms Chee), will have sent a driver to the airport who will be holding a sign with our company logo on it and your name.
+If you have pre-arranged an arrival transfer with us, our local operator, Ms Qi (Ms Chee), will have sent a driver to the airport who will be holding a sign with our company logo on it "The Family Adventure Company" and your name.

 If you arrive at Terminal 2, please meet your driver at the entrance/exit #7 after you go through the baggage claim area.
 I

 f you arrive at Terminal 3, please meet your driver in front of the white jade screen wall with the dragon pattern, after you walk through Exit B. Exit B is the only international arrival gate in Terminal 3.
 Please note that Beijing Airport is very crowded so please be patient.
 If you have any problems finding the driver go to the information desk near your exit and ask them to call Ms Qi at (+86) 13671299816.